Experienced estate agents reveal how you can make sure your home sells in record time, with these 11 top tops.

 “Since lockdown, buyers want gardens, gardens, gardens,” says Chris Husson-Martin, associate director of Hamptons International in Salisbury.

 Remember that homehunters will be judging your property even as they walk up your street.
+So it helps to make sure your home looks its best from the kerbside.

 “Make sure you remove any rubbish around the entrance because as soon as people walk up to it, they are already judging the area.”